MockingbirdME/game_md/weapons_&_equipment/weapons.md

 * Craftsmanship(Poor) - Reduce damage and APV by one and all ranges by 20%.
 * Craftsmanship(Masterwork) - Increase damage and armor piercing value by one.
 * Material(Composite) - Increase range by 25%, bows only.
-* State(worn) - Reduce damage and APV by one and all ranges by 10%.
+* State(worn) - Reduce damage and APV by one, and all ranges by 10%.

 ### Common Arrow and Quarrel/Bolt Modifications
 * Craftsmanship(Poor) - Reduce damage and APV by one and all ranges by 20%.
 * Craftsmanship(Masterwork) - Increase damage and APV by one and all ranges by 10%.
-* State(worn) - Reduce damage and APV by one and all ranges by 10%.
+* State(worn) - Reduce damage and APV by one, and all ranges by 10%.